Will First Worlders benefit from socialism?

 Will First Worlders benefit at all from socialism?”

 Thank you for writing.

 Socialism will lead to a lower-material standard of living for First World peoples.
 First World peoples earn many times more than the value of their labor.
 They earn many times more than an egalitarian, socialist distribution worldwide would entail.
 First World populations get more than their share of the pie.
 They live off the labor of the Third World.
 Under socialism, First World populations will have to give up their privileges, their lives of luxury, based on extracting super-profits from the Third World.
-The New Power of the Leading Light will rule over the First World until First World populations can live as contributing members of global society.
+The New Power of the Leading Light will eliminate the First World standard of living and at some point, even First World populations can live as contributing members of global society.
 Here are some positive things that the New Power of the Leading Light has to offer First Worlders:

 1. Healthier lives.
 Even though socialism will entail a drop in the overall standard of living of peoples of the First World, in some ways life will improve for First World populations under socialism.
 With socialism, the capitalist food industries will not be free to control the diets of the population.
 First World peoples, generally, do not want for food.
 However, the food they consume can be extremely unhealthy.
 This is especially true of fast food and snacks.
 This has led to some of the highest obesity rates in the world being amongst First World populations.
 This situation won’t be allowed to exist under socialism.
 People will come before profits under socialism.
 Thus science will govern the dietary choices that people have available to them.
 In addition, socialism will encourage and may even require exercise as part of the work or school day.
 Time at work or at school may be allocated for an exercise regimen.
 In addition, people will receive health care under socialism.
 Health care should be considered a human right under socialism.
 Thus the First World population, even though materially poorer, will generally lead healthier lives.
 A healthy population is a happier one.